-- 1. These actions are consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 2.
-Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as categorically exempt project.
-The project is exempt under Class 2, Replacement or Reconstruction; California Code of Regulations, title 14, section 15302.
+- 1. Staff recommends that the Commission accept compensation for the unauthorized occupation of State land in the amount of \$4,457.24 for the period of occupation prior to the beginning date of the lease. - 2.
+These actions are consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 3.
+Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
+The project is exempt under Class 2, Replacement or Reconstruction; California Code of Regulations, title 2, section 2905, subdivision (b).